Stellacore/peridetic/README.md

 For standard geographic coordinate conversions, the Figure of Earth, is accepted to be an ellipsoid of revolution (specifically an oblate one).
-The peridetic header files include definitions for two shapes, the WGS84 and GRS80 ellipsoids, which are commonly encountered with GNSS data and modern geodetic activities.
+Peridetic header files include definitions for two shapes, the WGS84 and GRS80 ellipsoids, which are commonly encountered with GNSS data and modern geodetic activities.
 Other and custom ellipsoids are easily created and can be supplied to these transformations.